 Researchers still aren’t sure what causes treatment-resistant depression.
-But there are some factors that may put you at greater risk.
+But there are some things that may put you at greater risk.

 Giving Up on Treatment Too Soon

-Treatment-resistant depression is when you try at least two antidepressant drugs and neither improve your symptoms enough.
+Treatment-resistant depression is when you try at least two antidepressant drugs and neither improves your symptoms enough.
 But a true “drug trial” means you take your medicine every day for at least 4 to 6 weeks.
-For some people, it takes 8 weeks or longer to notice the full effects.
+For some people, it takes 8 weeks or longer to notice the full effectiveness.

-If, after you’ve given it sufficient time, your medication still isn’t helping, your doctor will try a different one.
+If, after you’ve given it sufficient time and dose, your medication still isn’t helping, your doctor will try a different one.
 You’ll probably get a drug from a different class than the first one you tried.
-For instance, you may try a selective-serotonin reuptake inhibitor (SSRI) like fluoxetine (Prozac) before switching to a serotonin-norepinephrine reuptake inhibitor (SNRI) like venlafaxine (Effexor) or duloxetine (Cymbalta).
+For instance, you may try a selective serotonin reuptake inhibitor (SSRI) like fluoxetine (Prozac) before switching to a serotonin-norepinephrine reuptake inhibitor (SNRI) like venlafaxine (Effexor) or duloxetine (Cymbalta).

 You could very well get benefits from a different drug.
-In fact, some experts avoid the term treatment-resistant depression in favor of “difficult-to-treat depression” instead.
+In fact, some experts avoid the term “treatment-resistant depression” in favor of “difficult-to-treat depression” instead.
 They don’t want to use the term “resistant” because even if medication hasn’t worked for you so far, there’s a good chance you’ll respond to other treatments.
-You may just need to try several different options.
+You may just need to try several options.

 Though you’ll need to give each medication 4 to 8 weeks to work, you should tell your doctor if your depression doesn’t budge at all within the first couple of weeks.
 They may want to raise your dose before switching you to another med.

 Your Type of Depression